 - A certain amount of pain, swelling and bruising is expected for the days following surgery.
 The goal of post-surgical pain medication is to control and manage post-surgical pain, not to eliminate it. - Most patients will be given a prescription for a narcotic pain medication, Norco (hydrocodone) that is initiated shortly after surgery.
 Take it only as needed after your discharge. - Common side effects of the pain medication are nausea, drowsiness and constipation to decrease the side effects take the medication with food.
-An over the counter stool softener (Colace/Ducolax) may be taken to prevent constipation. - You may not drive or operate heavy equipment while taking narcotic pain medicine. - Call the office immediately if you are having an adverse reaction to the medication. - Resume all home medications unless otherwise instructed by Dr. Obermeyer or your primary care physician. - You will be given a prescription for a blood thinner, which is individualized to you based on risk for clotting after surgery and your risk for bleeding.
+An over the counter stool softener (Colace/Ducolax) may be taken to prevent constipation. - You may not drive or operate heavy equipment while taking narcotic pain medicine. - Call the office immediately if you are having an adverse reaction to the medication. - Resume all home medications unless otherwise instructed by Dr. Obermeyer or your primary care physician. - You may be recommended to take a blood thinner, which is individualized to you based on risk for clotting after surgery.
 The type of medication is determined by Dr. Obermeyer and your surgical team.
-Please take as directed to avoid complications from clotting. - Most patients will take aspirin or Eliquis.
-If you have been given Eliquis for three weeks, followed by aspirin 81mg twice daily for another three weeks.
-If you are not given Eliquis, aspirin 81mg twice daily for six weeks is recommended starting the day after surgery.
+Commonly this medication is aspirin 81mg twice daily started the day after surgery and continued for a few weeks.